beam-pyio/beam-pyio.github.io/content/blog/2024/sqs-pyio-intro/index.md

 The example shows how to send messages in batch to a SQS queue using the sink connector and check the approximate number of messages in the queue.
 The source can be found in the [**examples**](https://github.com/beam-pyio/sqs_pyio/tree/main/examples/pipeline.py) folder of the connector repository.

 The pipeline begins with creating sample elements where each element is a dictionary that has the `Id` and `MessageBody` attributes.
 Then, we apply the `BatchElements` transform where the minimum and maximum batch sizes are set to 10.
-It prevents the individual dictionary element from being pushed into the `WriteToSqs` transform.
-Also, it allows us to bypass the API limitation.
+Note that it prevents the individual dictionary element from being pushed into the `WriteToSqs` transform as well as it allows us to bypass the API limitation.
 Finally, in the `WriteToSqs` transform, it is configured that a maximum of three trials are made when there are failed elements (`max_trials=3`) and error details are appended to failed elements (`append_error=True`).

 ```python
 # pipeline.py